 Interpersonal Basic Life Skills

 17 – Negotiating and haggling.
 You ever plan to buy a car?
 You’re going to need to haggle.
 Otherwise, you are going to get screwed by the car salesman.
-This of course doesn’t just apply to car sales – but to nearly all communication.
+This skill doesn’t just apply to car sales, but to nearly all communication.
 You need to be able to negotiate what you want or expect while also matching their negotiation tactics as well.
 An easy way to learn this skill is to watch/wait for someone to give you an offer for anything.
 Whether it is a business idea or your girlfriend asking you to take out the trash.
 After the offer is made, return a counter-offer (even if you are okay with the original offer).
 You don’t need to make the counter-offer anything extravagant, but it will help you with developing the building blocks of negotiation.

 18 – Persuasive and assertive communication.
 Learn to persuade.
 Learn the tools of how people come to change their mind and agree with you.
 And also learn how to use that to your own advantage, especially in career endeavors.
-Being assertive requires confidence, so before you work on assertive communication you must work on confidence.
+Being assertive requires confidence, so before you work on assertive communication, you must work on confidence.
 After you have a semblance of confidence, you can begin being more assertive.
 Deliver your requests with confidence and you will see a drastic change in how people respond to your requests.

 20 – Know how to start a fire without matches.
 Do I really need to say anything more here?

 21 – Know how to get fresh water.
 Whether you get it from rainwater or from filtration techniques, find a tactic that works for you and master it.
 This basic life skill is life saving should there ever be a water shortage or you are unable to get traditional water sources.